Last Update 8th December, 2016 — So you want to sell a blog? While still at University I was fortunate enough to sell one of mine for 5-figures.

 You will often hear the big boys talk about writing for people, not search engines.
 And while that is a very good rule that you should abide by, it doesn’t mean that you shouldn’t spend a good deal of time making sure the topics you write about are keyword focused.
 You see, writing articles for Google is, in a way, writing for humans because Google build their search engine to help people find what they want.
 What I’m trying to say is you can’t do one or the other – you have to make sure your articles are written for both.

-For example, you might run a blog about cooking.
-Your main keyword might be potato curry and your long tail might be recipe.
-You then have to create interesting articles around those two like Are Potato Curry Recipes Bad for Your Health? and How to Cook a Potato Curry Recipe in Five Minutes.
+For example, you might run a fashion blog about jeans.
+Your main keyword might be blue jeans and your long tail might be blue jeans for plus sizes.
+You then have to create interesting articles around those two like How to Buy Blue Jeans When Your Weight Constantly Changes as an example.

 8. Develop social media accounts and leverage connections